TroutTrout

 Conclusion

 Real-time detection and effective response to ICS attacks are critical components of industrial security.
 By implementing robust detection mechanisms and response strategies, organizations can protect their industrial operations from evolving threats.
-Adhering to standards such as NIST 800-171, CMMC, and NIS2 ensures a comprehensive approach to cybersecurity, safeguarding not only the systems but also the data and personnel within these environments.
+Adhering to standards such as NIST 800-171, CMMC, and NIS2 ensures a structured approach to cybersecurity, safeguarding not only the systems but also the data and personnel within these environments.